Project

 /Kim

-RE: Increasing CPU clock OMAPL138 - Added by Jonathan Cormier over 1 year ago
+RE: Increasing CPU clock OMAPL138 - Added by Jonathan Cormier almost 2 years ago

 I don't see an obvious default frequency config in the kernel, I'd guess that it stays with whatever frequency was setup by u-boot.
 But that would need to be tested.